marvin-neumann/docker-php-mysql/README.md

 Some basic docker commands:
 - `docker-compose up --build` : build and start containers
 - `docker-compose down` : stop containers
-- `docker purge -a -f`: delete all unused images and volumes
+- `docker system prune -a -f`: delete all unused images and volumes

 ## PhpStorm settings for Xdebug